-An important clue to whether the cause is a cold, flu, or an allergy is how long the sore throat lasts.
-Colds and the flu do not usually last longer than 2 weeks.
+Another important clue is how long a sore throat lasts.
+A cold or the flu tend not to last longer than 2 weeks.

-However, allergies can last for as long as a person remains exposed to the allergen.
-For people with hay fever, allergy symptoms may last for around 6 weeks during pollen seasons.
+However, an allergic reaction can last as long as the person is exposed to the allergen.
+For example, someone with a pollen allergy may have symptoms of a reaction for around 6 weeks, depending on the season.

-Some people with hay fever may develop oral allergy syndrome after eating certain foods.
-Raw fruits, vegetables, and some tree nuts contain proteins that are similar to the pollens that trigger hay fever symptoms.
+Some people with seasonal allergies develop oral allergy syndrome after eating certain foods.
+Raw fruits, vegetables, and some tree nuts contain proteins that are similar to pollen, and these trigger symptoms of the allergy.

 Oral allergy syndrome can cause:

 - redness and swelling of the lips and mouth

 Anyone who experiences a sore throat or other allergy symptoms after eating raw fruits or vegetables should speak to a healthcare provider, such as an allergist.

 Allergies are very common — more than 50 million people in the United States alone have at least one allergy.